 Today’s cybersecurity challenges are unlike anything we’ve seen before.
 Your organization’s IT infrastructures now consist of the traditional network—employee laptops, desktops, various operating software, storage platforms and servers, cloud storage—plus an entirely new attack surface made up of a myriad of assets that exist outside the firewall.

-As your enterprise adapts to an ever-changing IT complexity, we at RiskIQ have identified five common enterprise security gaps facing most enterprises today:
+As your enterprise adapts to an ever-changing IT complexity, we at RiskIQ have identified five common enterprise cybersecurity gaps facing most enterprises today: